xiyuyi-at-LLNL/pysofi/README.md

 After starting jupyter notebook, switch kernel to current environment by clicking "Kernel -> Change kernel -> pysofi" from the jupyter notebook dropdown menu.

 ### Documentation
 The documentation for this repository is currently under construction (under `./docs`) using Sphinx.
-We welcome community contribution to the documentation of the project!
+We welcome community contribution to the project!

 ### Get involved as a developer
 Please refer to our [documentation page about contributing to PySOFI](https://xiyuyi-at-llnl.github.io/pysofi/build/html/about.html#contributing) for details.